JohnCoker/thrustcurve3/README.md

 to maintain, and my hosting options were limited.
 So, I decided to re-implement it using current web technologies.

+After most of the site was built in 2016, I ran out of steam and made only fitfull progress.
+There were a lot of little things to do as well as the big thing of rebuilding the API.
+In 2020, the ISP hosting the previous site died and I was forced to roll out this implementation.
+There are still many things left to complete, see [the to-do page](TODO.md).

 ## V3 Stack

 The v2 implementation was all server-side rendered using Java back-end code and pages which